balanced/balanced-docs/overview/rev1/guides/escrow.rst

 status code, stating that you do not have sufficient funds to cover your desired ACH operation.
 You will have to add funds to your marketplace escrow from a credit card or bank account attached to your marketplace.
-This may be done via the API or via the Balanced `dashboard`_.
+This may be done via the API or via the Balanced `Dashboard`_.
 To do this via the API:

 .. snippet:: debit-marketplace-escrow